wwarby/walker/README.md

 Help with internationalisation would be welcomed.
 Current translations are based on Reverso and Google Translate.
 I've made an effort to find the correct translations but have no easy way of finding out if they are correct except through user feedback.
 More languages may be added in future if requested.

 ## BETA
 Walker is currently in BETA, having had only minimal field testing on a couple of watches.
-It should be relatively stable, but please get in touch if you find any bugs.
-The current activity step count in particular is in need of thorough testing, through pause/unpause cycles, crossing midnight
-(because the daily step counter resets at midnight) etc. This is because the Garmin API doesn't provide step data for activities, so this value has been calculated by observing the daily step counter whilst the activity timer is running, and there is plenty of scope for gremlins there.
+It has been tested in the Garmin simulator against all supported devices and seems relatively stable, but please get in touch if you find any bugs.
+The current activity step count in particular is in need of thorough testing, through pause/unpause cycles, crossing midnight (because the daily step counter resets at midnight) etc. This is because the Garmin API doesn't provide step data for activities, so this value has been calculated by observing the daily step counter whilst the activity timer is running, and there is plenty of scope for gremlins there.

 ## Source
 Walker is open source (MIT license) and it's code resides on GitHub at https://github.com/wwarby/walker